Pregnancy and Teeth- Your Guide to Oral Health

 Can pregnancy mess up your teeth?

-In this article I will answer many common questions asked about pregnancy, dental visits and teeth issues while pregnant.
+In this article I will answer many common questions asked about pregnancy and teeth, dental visits and oral health issues while pregnant.

 If you know you are trying to get pregnant, go ahead and visit your dentist!
 Make sure you have a healthy mouth to avoid future dental problems while pregnant.